-The Hitler Conspiracy – The Most Secret Of Secret Escapes?First Published: October 5, 2018 Last updated: October 28th, 2018 Estimated Reading Time: 7 minutes
+The Hitler Conspiracy – The Most Secret Of Secret Escapes?First Published: October 5, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 7 minutes Posted in: Editorials

 The Hitler regime and the Third Reich is, without doubt, one of the darkest and most brutal organizations in history.
 It is also one of the most intriguing.
 Not least how many of those involved with the Nazi party of the 1930s and 40s would go on to influence the modern world.
 And, in turn, how events over half a century ago share connections to conspiracies still unfolding today.
 Just how far advanced were some of the Nazi scientists, for example?
 Where did that “advanced knowledge” come from?
 How much of it was utilized in such secret projects as Operation Paperclip, which saw multiple Nazi scientists, and their knowledge, offered refuge in the United States?
 What should we make of the occult and esoteric ambitions of many high-ranking members of the regime, including Hitler?

 Perhaps the most intriguing of all of these conspiracies and suggestions is that Hitler himself managed to escape the ruins of Berlin, his suicide staged for the world and the official version of history, eventually finding a haven deep in the Patagonia region of Argentina?
 An area more than sympathetic to the Nazi regime and a sanctuary to several high-ranking Nazis.
 Juan and Eva Peron, for example, two of Argentina’s most influential people, had such Nazi sympathies and would provide safe passage to numerous Nazi officials.
 So, with all that in mind then, why would Hitler not attempt to escape?